husni1992/TypeScript-advanced/README.md

 <details>
 <summary>Intermediate Features</summary>
-<p>Intermediate features introduce more flexibility and reusability in types, commonly used in applications with moderate complexity.</p>

 7. **Union Types**: Allow for a value to be one of several types, providing versatility in variable and function typing.
 8. **Intersection Types**: Combine types into one by merging their properties, creating a new type that has all the properties of the constituent types.